 On the other hand, complex carbs digest more slowly, causing less impact on blood sugar levels.
-For example, foods high in fiber which slow digestion and keep you full for longer.
-They include green veggies, whole grains, lentils, beans, peas.
+For example, foods high in fiber slow digestion and keep you full for longer.
+They include green veggies, whole grains, lentils, beans, and peas.

 It’s best to consume the same carb quantity per meal from day to day.
 So, if you had 40 grams of complex carbohydrates this morning, you should have the same quantity tomorrow morning.